Head of Disciple – Archaeology and Palaeoecology

 Eileen is a bioarchaeologist and has undertaken numerous biocultural studies of prehistoric Russian human remains and Irish populations of all periods.

-She is currently involved in a variety of projects including one exploring cranial trauma in Eneolithic Russia and another on maternal death in medieval Ireland.
-She is also involved in an aDNA and palaeopathological study of leprosy in medieval Ireland.
+She is currently involved in a variety of projects including one on maternal and infant death in medieval Ireland and another on an aDNA and palaeopathological study of leprosy in medieval Ireland.

-Eileen is also a member of the Irish-American Heritage Archaeological Project, where her role has involved a study of the grave memorials of the first Irish settlers in Lowell, Massachusetts.
+Eileen is also a member of the Irish-American Heritage Archaeological Project, where her role has involved a study of the grave memorials and burial of the early Irish settlers in Lowell, Massachusetts.